Zamiell/stardew-valley/Min-Max_Guide.md

   * Buy up to 25 gold ore.
   * Upgrade to the Steel Pickaxe (5,000g).
 * Fish at the mountain lake until 2 AM, then pass out.
+* At the end of the day, you should get:
+  * Fishing 8 --> 9

 ### Spring 8